Lord, guide our feet into the way of peace. – cf. Luke 1.79

 Christianity in the modern world

-As the number of churchgoers dwindle in the western world, traditionalist Christians need to overcome their differences and consider a form of unity that recognises their common purpose.
+As the number of churchgoers dwindle in the western world, Bible-believing Christians need to overcome their differences and consider a form of unity that recognises their common purpose.
 It’s time for the faithful remnant to act as a creative minority and voice a unified response.
 In an atmosphere that is increasingly hostile to Christianity, the goal must be to preserve the orthodoxy of the faith in the face of continuing erosion of religious liberty.